finos/symphony-bdk-java/README.md

 * Extension app setup in Symphony Admin portal (optional)

 ### Setting the service account
-In order to register a sevice account (or Extension app) in Symphony Admin portal a RSA key pair is required.
+In order to register a sevice account in Symphony Admin Console, a RSA key pair is required.
 The bot application uses the private key while Symphony needs to know the public one.
-Once you have configured that (instructions not covered here), place the private key into /certs directory at the top level of the project structure.

-In addition to the RSA keys, make sure the property botUsername (and appId) in src/main/resources/bot-config.json file matches the value configured in Symphony Admin portal.
+In addition to the RSA keys, make sure the property botUsername (and appId) in src/main/resources/bot-config.json file matches the value configured in Symphony Admin Console.

 ### POD configuration
 In src/main/resources/bot-config.json you will find configuration properties where you can specify the details of your POD.
-Fill out the following properties to make the framework to point to your POD.
+Fill out the following properties to make the application to point to your POD.

 * sessionAuthHost
 * sessionAuthPort